 Millions visit London every year for its magnificent landmarks.
 Big Ben, Buckingham Palace, Westminster Abbey, the British Museum and the London Eye are amongst the most visited attractions in the world.
-And right through the middle of London runs the River Thames, once carrying traffic from around the globe, and at 350km one of the two longest rivers in Britain.
+And right through the middle of London runs the River Thames – the second longest river in the UK, once carrying traffic from around the globe, and at 350km one of the two longest rivers in Britain.

 London owes its existence to this river, and throughout history, engineers have accepted the task of creating its bridges as an opportunity to celebrate with historic designs.
 So today we celebrate this legacy with a rundown of the fascinating Bridges in London.